MontiCore/montiarc/docs/GettingStarted/Setup.md

             3. Navigate to `Security`
             4. Search for the message ''... was blocked from use because it is not from an identified developer''
             5. Click on **Open anyway**
-    3. You are now able to use the MontiArc tool.
+    3. You are now able to use the MontiArc tool from anywhere.
-    4. To be able to run the MontiArc command from anywhere, you will need to update your path variable:
-        - Add `export PATH="/Applications/MontiArc.app/Contents/MacOS:$PATH"` to your `~/.zshrc` file.
-        - If that file doesn't exist, create it.
-        - Restart your shell or run `source ~/.zshrc` to load the changes.
+        - When deinstalling MontiArc again, an orphan symlink is left behind at `/usr/local/bin/montiarc`.
+To remove this link follow these steps:
+            1. Check if the symlink exists: `ls -l /usr/local/bin/montiarc`
+                - If it exists, something like ''montiarc -> ...'' will be provided
+                - Otherwise: ''No such file or directory''
+            2. To remove the symlink run: `sudo rm /usr/local/bin/montiarc`

     !!! info
         MontiArc can only be used via the terminal.
 Clicking on the MontiArc app icon displayed in your app overview will not work.